SwitWu/SwitWu.github.io/_posts/2023-05-04-ielts-writing-task-two.md

 >
 > 论点：Those who have spent some time earning a living or travelling to other places, have a broader view of life and better personal resources to draw on.
 >
-> 论据：By contrast, a young adult who passes directly from school to university is rather restricted in terms of general knowledge and experience of the world.
+> 论据：*By contrast*, a young adult who passes directly from school to university is rather restricted in terms of general knowledge and experience of the world.

 > 论点：Children can enjoy a more colorful life in cities since there are various cultural activities organized and more advanced facilities available for children to enjoy in cities, such as exhibitions, galleries, museums and theaters.
 >